Pensacola Museum of Art

-The Pensacola Museum of Art is the only art museum in the city of Pensacola, Florida.
+The Pensacola Museum of Art (PMA) is an art museum located in downtown Pensacola, Florida.
+PMA is accredited by the American Alliance of Museums.
 It was founded in 1954 by a group of women from the American Association of University Women.
 Since 2016, it is a University of West Florida Art Museum.

 History

 In 1906, the City of Pensacola built a two-story building to hold its first permanent jail.
 In 1954, due to a growing population, the city decided to build a new structure and vacate the original jail.
 The Pensacola Art Association (PAA), formed by members of the American Association of University Women in 1954, leased the building from the city.

 The structure itself was suitable for an arts center because the jail was already fireproof, secure and centrally located in Pensacola’s Historic Downtown District.
 The City allowed the group to lease the old jail for $1 per year.
 The PAA turned the jail cells into exhibition spaces.
 The PAA became the Pensacola Museum of Art in 1982 and in 1988 the Museum purchased the building.